-Advantages of Waterfall Methodology
+Advantages of Considering Waterfall for App Development

-follow the logic of the past projects and lay the foundation for the future projects.
+follow the logic of past projects and lay the foundation for future projects.

-Disadvantages of Waterfall Methodology
+Disadvantages of Preferring Waterfall for App Development

 - The customers won’t be able to get a glimpse of the mobile app until the coding phase is started.

-Agile Mobile Application Development Approach
+Agile Application Development Approach

 Agile methodology is an iterative, rapid application development approach that involves a more ‘time-boxed’, team-based, sprint action style.
 According to the top mobile app development companies, this strategy emphasizes on being lean and creating minimum viable products (MVPs) over a desired period of time while enhancing each particular iteration.

-Benefits of Agile Strategy
+Benefits of Introducing Agile into Your App Process

 - Testing is done at the end of each phase which means an earlier encounter with the bugs and mitigating them.
 At last, you get a high-quality app with the agile process.